woocommerce/woocommerce-gateway-stripe/readme.txt

 * Notice - Bitcoin has been soft deprecated and Stripe will no longer support it on April 23, 2018.
 Please plan accordingly.
 * Remove - Stripe Checkout Locale setting in favor of using store set locale.
 * Update - Stripe API version to 2018-01-23.

-= 4.0.3 - 2018-01-18 =
-* Fix - Pass Stripe source as id instead of object as some sites may conflict with objects being passed.
-* Fix - For Payment Request Button, if test keys are not filled, it can cause live mode not to function.

 [See changelog for all versions](https://raw.githubusercontent.com/woothemes/woocommerce-gateway-stripe/master/changelog.txt).